department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/neutral-and-inclusive-language.md

 </div>
 </div>

-## Use “we” and “us” instead of specific roles and titles
+## First-person language instead of specific roles and titles

 ### We avoid specific titles of VA business lines or offices